Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: AvgRVC on Trees

 \begin{claim} Given an instance of Problem \ref{prob:regperi}, let $q^v$ be an optimal regular assignment of periods.
 Then $q^v\le 2^{n}$ for all $v\in V(G)$. \end{claim}

 \begin{proof} Suppose for the sake of contradiction that there exists $v$ such that $q^v> 2^n$.
 Assume without loss of generality that $v$ is a vertex closest to the root that violates this claim.
 Note that $v\neq r$ since $q^r=1$.
 Let $u$ be the parent of $v$.
 We may also assume that $v$ has the largest period among $N(u)$.
-Consider changing $q^v$ to ${q^v}' = 2^n$ instead.
-By our choice of $v$, $1/q^u \ge 1/2^n = 1/{q^v}'$.
+Consider changing $q^v$ to $q^v{}' = 2^n$ instead.
+By our choice of $v$, $1/q^u \ge 1/2^n = 1/q^v{}'$.
 Then, Condition \eqref{regparent} is not violated.
-Since ${q^v}' = 2^n < q^v$, Condition \eqref{regparent} also holds for any children of $v$.
-By Claim \ref{cl:largetail}, $1-\sum_{w\in N(u)} \frac{1}{q^w} + \frac{1}{q^v} \ge \frac{1}{2^{|N(u)}} \ge \frac{1}{2^n} = \frac{1}{{q^v}'}$.
-Then, it follows that $\sum_{w\in N(u)} \frac{1}{q^w}- \frac{1}{q^v} + \frac{1}{{q^v}'} \le 1$ and Condition \eqref{regsum} also remains not violated.
+Since $q^v{}' = 2^n < q^v$, Condition \eqref{regparent} also holds for any children of $v$.
+By Claim \ref{cl:largetail}, $1-\sum_{w\in N(u)} \frac{1}{q^w} + \frac{1}{q^v} \ge \frac{1}{2^{|N(u)}} \ge \frac{1}{2^n} = \frac{1}{q^v{}'}$.
+Then, it follows that $\sum_{w\in N(u)} \frac{1}{q^w}- \frac{1}{q^v} + \frac{1}{q^v{}'} \le 1$ and Condition \eqref{regsum} also remains not violated.
 Then, the modified assignment remains regular but it improves our objective, a contradiction to the optimality of the original choice. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:regperi}] Instead of providing a feasible solution, we first use dynamic programming to compute an optimal regular assignment of periods that slightly violates Condition \eqref{regsum}.
-Then, we make the appropriate adjustment at the end to produce the desired approximation.
+\begin{proof}[Proof of Lemma \ref{lem:regperi}] We first use dynamic programming to compute an optimal regular assignment of periods that slightly violates Condition \eqref{regsum}.
+We make appropriate adjustments at the end to produce the desired approximation.

 Given vertex $u\in V(G)$, let $T_u$ denote the subtree rooted at $u$.
 Given integer $0\le i\le n$, let $f(u, i)$ denote the minimum value of $\sum_{v\in T_u} p^v$ such that $p^u=2^i$ and the set of assignments $p^v$ obeys Condition \eqref{regparent} and \eqref{regpower2} (but not necessarily \eqref{regsum}).
 If $u$ is a leaf, then $f(u, i)= 2^i$ for all $0\le i\le n$.